judetheval-coder/dream-organizer/README.md

 - Python 3.8+ (for local Stable Diffusion server)
 - ~15GB disk space for AI model

+## Developer UX: Avoid 'Keep Edits' prompts in VS Code

+If you edit files in the repository while the workspace is running external scripts, VS Code may show the "This file has changed on disk" banner with "Keep" and "Undo" buttons.
+To avoid needing to click "Keep" every time:

+- Enable Auto Save in VS Code (File -> Auto Save) or set the following in user/workspace settings:
+  - "files.autoSave": "afterDelay"
+  - "files.autoSaveDelay": 500
+- We added a recommended workspace setting at `.vscode/settings.json` to enable auto-save and hot exit behavior.
+Please accept or merge this into your workspace settings if you want the behavior applied.
+  - Note: If you prefer different behavior, adjust your VS Code user settings instead.

 ### Installation

 1. **Install Dependencies**